justdoit0823/notes/python/docs/what-is-the-difference-between-local-variable-cell-variable-and-free-variable.md

 Variable in Python
 ==================

-Variable is a name refering to Python object, which helps programmers easily to write and read.
+Variable is a name which refers to Python objects, and helps programmers write and read easily.
-In general, there are two kinds of variables, which are `global variabel` and `local variable`.
+In general, there are two kinds of variables, which are `global` and `local`.
-Global variable is defined at module level, while local variable is defined in function body.
+Global variable is defined at module level, while local variable is defined in a function body.
+Here I will look into how local variable is resolved in a function.

 Local variable
 --------------

-Usually we define a local variable with an assignment expression in function.
-And Python interpreter can easily know about this with lexical analysis.
+Usually we define a local variable with an assignment statement in a function, and Python interpreter can easily know about this with lexical analysis.
 Here is an example,

 ```